zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 ## Getting Started

-Create a profile, review the sample use cases to familiarize yourself with the capabilities of Zowe Explorer, and you are ready to use Zowe Explorer.
+Create a v1 profile or a Team Configuration file for profile manangement, review the sample use cases to familiarize yourself with the capabilities of Zowe Explorer, and you are ready to use Zowe Explorer.

 ### Create Profile